 - Your nil rate band is currently £325,000 if you’re single or divorced or £650,000 if you’re married or have been previously widowed (2019/20 tax year).

-- As well as this, you have a residence nil rate band which was gradually introduced in April 2017, and will reach £175,000 per person by the 2020/21 tax year.
+- As well as this, you have a residence nil rate band which began to be gradually introduced from April 2017, and will reach £175,000 per person by the 2020/21 tax year.

 - Your estate is made up of everything you own, less any liabilities and we can help you estimate how much yours is worth.